 In most cases, eCommerce companies chose a hybrid-type loyalty program, mixing and matching elements from the above program types to maximize efficiency and drive specific KPIs.
 This includes the addition of loyalty logic, such as gamification (e.g. badges and challenges), as well as loyalty communities.

 Customers ARE acting differently.
 And loyalty programs help to identify this new purchase behaviour, e.g. comparing past purchasing habits vs new habits.
 A loyalty program allows for a more direct, focused approach to customer retention.
 By knowing program members better, we can be more relevant for them.

 Generally, the biggest appeal of loyalty programs online is that they’re free to use.
 Customers view this as getting coupons and gifts for free, even if acquiring these benefits requires them to make a purchase or complete a specific action.
 However, if you have a well-established brand and offer truly desirable services—think Amazon Prime—you can make the program subscription-based.
 Some people might pass on the membership, but those who opt in will be much more likely to engage more with the service and make the most out of their subscription.

 Engage customers outside of the buying cycle

 At the moment, online shopping is the dominant trend.
-But once the Coronavirus health crisis passes, brick-and-mortars and physical stores will need as much help as possible to recover.
+But the post-pandemic times brick-and-mortars and physical stores need as much help as possible to recover.
 If you have a retail presence, bridging the gap between offline and online shopping with a loyalty program can enable you to increase footfall in various ways.

 If you’re selling on the global market and have an audience in various countries, it’s imperative to display the spend-to-point ratio in local currency.
 This helps the audience better understand the value they get by making a purchase.
 It also increases trust and participation if the loyalty HUB is available in multiple languages.